-- (b) Violation of the Prohibition of Participation during Ineligibility: where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Rule 40.11(a), the results of such participation shall be Disqualified and the period of Ineligibility which was originally imposed shall start over again as at the date of the violation.
-The new period of Ineligibility may be reduced under Rule 40.5(b) if the Athlete or other Person establishes he bears No Significant Fault or Negligence for violating the prohibition against participation.
-The determination of whether an Athlete or other Person has violated the prohibition against participation and whether a reduction under Rule 40.5(b) is appropriate shall be made by the body whose results management led to the imposition of the initial period of Ineligibility. - (c) Withholding of Financial Support during Ineligibility: in addition, for any anti-doping rule violation not involving a reduced sanction for a Specified Substance as described in Rule 40.4, some or all sport-related financial support or other sportrelated benefits received by such Person will be withheld.
+- (b) Return to Training: as an exception to Rule 40.12(a), an Athlete may return to train or to use the facilities of a Club or other member organisation of a Member or other Signatory's member organisation during the shorter of: (i) the last two months of the Athlete's period of Ineligibility or (ii) the last one-quarter of the period of Ineligibility imposed. - (c) Violation of the Prohibition of Participation during Ineligibility: where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Rule 40.12(a), the results of such participation shall be Disqualified and a new period of Ineligibility equal in length up to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
+The new period of Ineligibility may be adjusted based on the Athlete or other Person's degree of Fault and other circumstances of the case.
+The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the body whose results management led to the imposition of the initial period of Ineligibility.
+This decision may be appealed under Rule 42.
+Where an Athlete Support Personnel or other Person assists a Person in violating the prohibition against participation during Ineligibility, the Anti-Doping Organisation with jurisdiction over such Athlete Support Person or other Person shall impose sanctions for a violation of Article 32.2(i) for such assistance. - (d) Withholding of Financial Support during Ineligibility: in addition, for any anti-doping rule violation not involving a reduced sanction as described in Rule 40.5 or 40.6, some or all sport-related financial support or other sport-related benefits received by such Person will be withheld by the relevant Person's National Federation.